famousketchup/bootcamp-repo/README.md

-# bootcamp-repo
+# Tasks, related to bootcamp

- Files, related to bootcamp tasks
+In top-level directories, answers can be found to each module